 - CC1 This contact converter is used for the permissive receiver input.
-See Figure 2-5 for external connections. - CC2 This contact converter is used for Channel # 2. - CC3 This contact converter is used for the direct transferred trip (DTT) channel input when tripping through the logic for a DTT is desired.
-If DTT tripping is not used, leave this CC unenergized. - CC5 This contact converter is used to arm the three-pole trip circuits when it is desired to initiate a three-pole trip regardless of fault type.
-It must be energized continuously when the scheme is applied for three-pole tripping only. - CC6 This contact converter is used when simultaneous closing is not used at each end of the line.
-Faster tripping can be attained on closing into a fault by applying a continuous input to CC6 which allows timer TL8 to be continuously bypassed via AND43. - CC7 This contact converter is used to initiate a three-pole trip through the logic, but RI will not be blocked and the lockout reclose relay will not be energized.
+See Figure CS-5 for external connections. - CC2 This contact converter is not used. - CC3 This contact converter is used for the direct transferred trip (DTT) channel input when tripping through the logic for a DTT is desired.
+If DTT tripping is not used, leave this CC unenergized. - This contact converter is used to arm the three-pole trip circuits when it is desired to initiate a three-pole trip regardless of fault type.
+It must be energized continuously when the scheme is applied for three-pole tripping only.

+- CC7 This contact converter is used to initiate a three-pole trip through the logic, but RI will not be blocked and the lockout reclose relay will not be energized.
 Use this CC if it is desired to trip through the logic and allow reclosing. - CC8 This contact converter is used to initiate a three-pole trip through the logic.
 The lockout reclose (LR) relay will be energized to block reclosing, and the reclose initiate (RI) relay will be blocked if the BLOCK RI switch is in the IN position.
-Use this CC if it is desired to trip through the PLS logic and block reclosing.

-- CC9 This contact converter is used to block all of the trip, BFI, RI and keying outputs.
+Use this CC if it is desired to trip through the PLS logic and block reclosing. - CC9 This contact converter is used to block all of the trip, BFI, RI and keying outputs.
 The green in service, "IN SERV" LED on the ULM17- module will also go out when CC9 is energized. - CC10 This contact converter is used to reset the red sealed in target lamps. - CC11 This contact converter is not used. - CC12 must be energized at both ends of the line in those applications where the ZS0/ZS1 ratio of the source impedance at either end of the transmission line is less than 0.75.
 This might occur, for example, on a line terminated at a large generating station.
 The output from CC12 does the following: - 1.
 It permits any phase selector output to block three-pole trip selection by the PDT function. - 2.
 It permits any phase selector output to block undervoltage phase selection during weak infeed conditions. - CC13 Leave this contact converter de-energized.